hupili/python-for-data-and-media-communication-gitbook/notes-week-02.md

 - Try to use string function to identify if certan keywords appears in the above article
 - What if you want to monitor other articles?

+### Mark Six lottery machine

+Mark Six (六合彩) is a famous game in Hong Kong.
+In this quiz, please write a lottery machine to simulate the Mark Six game.
+Requirements:

+- Create a repo called "mark-six", which includes a script called "lucky.py"
+- When the user executes "python3 lucky.py", it outputs the lottery result.
+- Create a "README.md" file to give an introduction of this project.
+You can include background information, program design rationale, pointers to your references, and sample output (from multiple executions).

+**TIP**: the module `random` helps here.
+You can revisit this exercise in week-03 to make improvements.

 ## References